Feynman’s Glass Plate Experiment

 • In the case of the above figure, there are two possible paths for a given photon — indicated by the arrows #1 and #2 — leading to DR as shown in the figure.
 It is important to note that the path of a given photon leaving the source (S) is predetermined from the start.

 • Thus the question does not arise as to how the photon coming to the first surface “knows” that there is a second surface below it.
 There is no causality problem here, since the QM wave function is established at the very beginning because of the nonlocality of nature; if any changes are made to the experimental setup, the wave function will adjust instantaneously.
-Nonlocality means exactly that: physical proximity is not needed for this mechanism to work.
+Nonlocality means that physical proximity is unnecessary for this mechanism to work.

 9. Now we will discuss a critical implication of Feynman’s “a particle exploring all possible paths” or “path integral” approach, that even Feynman did not realize.

-• What happens when we increase the thickness of the (defect-free) glass plate to a value that is greater than the distance from the glass plate to the detector DR?
+• What happens when we increase the thickness of the (defect-free) glass plate to a value greater than the distance from the glass plate to the detector DR?

-• Now, a photon reflecting off of the front surface would have had time to reach the detector before another photon going through the glass plate even reaches the lower glass-air surface, and start coming back to the detector DR via #2 path.
+• Now, a photon reflecting off of the front surface would have had time to reach the detector before another photon going through the glass plate even reaches the lower glass-air surface, and starts coming back to the detector DR via the #2 path.

-• You need to take time and think about this.
-That is why it could be better to print the post and read.
+• You need to take time to think about this, which is why it could be better to print the post and read.
 I don’t think the reviewers of our paper even realized this key point; see, bullet #3 of “Quantum Mechanics and Dhamma – Introduction“.

 10. Therefore, in the absence of wave functions establishing instantaneously across both possible paths (and thus undergoing destructive interference), there CANNOT be a zero signal at the detector DR, for ANY thickness of the glass plate if that thickness (L) is greater than the distance from the glass plate to the detector DR.